 While most chronic illnesses increase stress, the emotional toll of psoriatic arthritis is especially high.
-Not only do patients with psoriatic arthritis feel embarrassed because of the psoriasis, but the unending joint pain, stiffness, and fatigue can make it difficult to feel positive and be active.
+Patients with psoriatic arthritis often feel embarrassed because of the psoriasis.
+But then adding the pain, stiffness, and fatigue of arthritis can make it difficult to feel positive and be active.

 After months of living with psoriatic arthritis, many people tell of experiencing anxiety, irritability, and negative thinking.
 As the arthritis pain and stiffness flare, patients may become depressed and feel unable to handle the daily functions of life; even work becomes an obstacle.
 The pain and fatigue can make it difficult to cope with home responsibilities and family relationships.